gma/2025.pyconuk.org/src/local-info.md

 title: Guide to Manchester
 ---

-We've collected together some useful tips to help you find your way around Manchester during the conference weekend.

 ## Getting around

-[The venue] is on Oxford Road (on the south side of Manchester) and is easy to reach on the bus.
-There are several stops close to the venue.

-Most of the places you're likely to want to visit in the city are easily reached by one of the (many) buses travelling along Oxford Road.

-[The venue]: /venue

-### On the buses
+We've put together some advice to help you find your way around.

+Manchester has good bus and tram networks, but (due to the location of the venue) it's likely that **most of the journeys you're likely to make will be best undertaken [by bus], or on foot**.
+There's also a [hire bike scheme](#by-hire-bike), and taxis are obviously an option too!

+[by bus]: #by-bus

+### By bus

 Key things to know:

 - You can **buy a ticket on the bus** with cash, a contactless card, or ApplePay/GooglePay (see the [TfGM page on contactless payments] for full details)
 - A **single journey costs £2** – you get a paper ticket that's valid on multiple buses for up to an hour
 - A **1-day pass costs £5**
+- [The venue](/venue) is on Oxford Road (to the south of the city centre) and is close to several bus stops

-The **easiest way to plan a bus journey** (and find the right bus stop) is to **install Manchester's [Bee Network app]** (you don't need to create an account).
+The **easiest way to plan a bus journey** (and find the right stop) is to **install Manchester's [Bee Network app]** (you don't need to create an account).

 You can also use general purpose apps like Google Maps or Citymapper, or the [web based journey planner][tfgm planner], but **the Bee app is best for**:

-- listing all the buses that are suitable for your journey
+- listing the bus services that are suitable for your journey
 - finding the right bus stop
-- showing you where your next bus is (see the bus tracking video on the [app's page][Bee Network app])
+- live updates showing where your next bus is (see the bus tracking video on the [app's page][Bee Network app])

 [Transport for Greater Manchester][TfGM] have a page that documents [accessibility on the buses].